Updated March 28, 2021

-This recipe is a magic mushroom tea that can be helpful for stress and trauma-related health conditions such as PTSD, depression, anxiety disorders, migraines, chronic inflammation, addictions, brain injury symptoms, and digestion-related problems (psilocybin was used for thousands of years by Indigenous peoples as a medicine and is currently being hailed by researchers across the globe as the next “breakthrough treatment“).
+This recipe is a magic mushroom tea that can be helpful for stress and trauma-related health conditions such as PTSD, depression, anxiety disorders, migraines / cluster headaches, chronic inflammation, addictions, brain injury symptoms, and digestion-related problems (psilocybin was used for thousands of years by Indigenous peoples as a medicine and is currently being hailed by researchers across the globe as the next “breakthrough treatment“).
 I include a lot of information (and links to more details) and recommend reading through it all, especially if you are new to magic mushrooms or have had a negative or traumatic experience on them.
 This has been incredibly healing for me, and I have also shared this recipe with several other people who had similar issues and many have reported back to me that it was helpful.

 I am not selling this recipe, the ingredients, or the prepared tea.
 I am sharing this information because I believe it has the potential to help a lot of people.
 If you wish to share or republish this material on your website, please feel free.
 It would be nice if you linked back here to credit me, but I’m not going to do anything if you don’t.

 Yes, I realize magic mushrooms are currently illegal.
 This is capitalist bullshit (after all, antidepressants have been predicted to become a nearly 16 billion-dollar industry by 2023, and that was BEFORE the coronavirus).
 In the meantime, while I can’t know your particular situation, I wish you luck in finding a safe supply).